How To Increase WiFi bandwidth?

 In this 4G, 5G world of internet how you feel when you’re watching a video or playing your favorite game PUBG and your WiFi speed getting slow….of course irritating feeling.

 It is because you have become habituated to the fast internet speed.
-Slower internet speed will never let you play HD video streaming on YouTube and Netflix as well.
+Slower internet speed will never let you select HD video streaming on YouTube and Netflix as well.

-There are many configuration and factors which affect our Wi-Fi performance and speed.
+There are many configurations and factors which affect our Wi-Fi performance and speed.

 Here I’ll share some of the best ways to Increase WiFi Bandwidth.